ni/nimi-python/docs/nidcpower/class.rst

     .. py:attribute:: current_limit

         Specifies the current limit, in amps, that the output cannot exceed when generating the desired voltage level on the specified channel(s).
-        This property is applicable only if the :py:attr:`nidcpower.Session.output_function` property is set to :py:data:`~nidcpower.OutputFunction.DC_VOLTAGE` and the :py:attr:`nidcpower.Session.compliance_limit_symmetry` property is set to :py:data:`~nidcpower.ComplianceLimitSymmetry.SYMMETRIC`.
+        This property is applicable only if the :py:attr:`nidcpower.Session.output_function` property is set to :py:data:`~nidcpower.OutputFunction.DC_VOLTAGE` and the :py:attr:`nidcpower.Session.compliance_limit_symmetry` property is set to :py:data:`~nidcpower.NIDCPOWER_VAL_SYMMETRIC`.
         :py:attr:`nidcpower.Session.output_enabled` property for more information about enabling the output channel.
         Valid Values: The valid values for this property are defined by the values to which :py:attr:`nidcpower.Session.current_limit_range` property is set.

         .. note:: The channel must be enabled for the specified current limit to take effect.
 Refer to the :py:attr:`nidcpower.Session.output_enabled` property for more information about enabling the output channel.

+        .. note:: One or more of the referenced values are not in the Python API for this driver.
+Enums that only define values, or represent True/False, have been removed.

         .. tip:: This property can be set/get on specific channels within your :py:class:`nidcpower.Session` instance.